ravrranj/LeetCode-DSA-Practice/DSA Arrays/README.md

 ✨ Optional Interviewer Line:
 "I used a greedy two-pass approach to move non-zero elements forward and fill the rest with 0s.
 It’s clean, in-place, and maintains relative order."

+🧠 Problem: Intersection of Two Arrays
+LeetCode 349 – Easy

+🔍 Problem Statement
+Given two integer arrays nums1 and nums2, return an array of their intersection.
+Each element in the result must be unique, and you may return the result in any order.

+✅ Approach: Using HashSet
+We use two HashSets:

+One (set1) to store all elements of nums1.

+Another (resultSet) to store the intersection (common elements) between nums1 and nums2.

+💡 Logic:

+1. Traverse through nums1 and add each element to set1.

+2. Loop through nums2, and for each element:

+3. Check if it exists in set1.

+If it does, add it to resultSet.
+Since Set automatically removes duplicates, we don’t need to handle that manually.

+Convert resultSet to an array using:

+resultSet.stream().mapToInt(Integer::intValue).toArray();

+This step converts the set of Integer objects to a primitive int[] array.